deividedc/venv39/README.md

 # venv39

-A virtual environment configured to run a set of 4 AutoMLs: LFAML, TPOT, AutoGluon, H2O, and AutoKeras.
+A virtual environment configured to run a set of 4 AutoMLs: LFAML, TPOT, AutoGluon and H2O.

 ## Requirements
 - Linux or WSL (2.1.5.0)
 - openjdk version "17.0.x"
-- Python 3.9
-- FLAML 2.3.4
-- TPOT 0.12.2
-- AutoGluon 1.2
-- H2O 3.46.0.7

 ____